The Impostor Syndrome: Why successful people often feel like frauds

 - Following the talk there will be a networking event in the library where tea will also be served.

-- This event is the first in a series of student skills workshops leading up to our 1st ever Linnean Society Student Conference.
+- This event is the first in a series of student skills events leading up to our first-ever Linnean Society Student Conference.
 More info can be found here.

-The Impostor Syndrome: Why successful people often feel like frauds - FREE (115 places remaining)
+The Impostor Syndrome: Why successful people often feel like frauds - FREE Tickets available

 Once your Registration has been successfully submitted, you will receive a CONFIRMATION EMAIL.
 Please print it off and bring it with you on the day.